Big 12 Conference

 The Big 12 Conference (stylized XII) is a collegiate athletic conference in the United States.
 It consists of 16 full-member universities (3 private universities and 13 public universities) in the states of Arizona, Colorado, Florida, Iowa, Kansas, Ohio, Oklahoma, Texas, Utah, and West Virginia.
 It is headquartered in Irving, Texas.

 The Big 12 is a member of the Division I of the National Collegiate Athletic Association (NCAA) for all sports.
 Its football teams compete in the Football Bowl Subdivision (FBS; formerly Division I-A), the higher of two levels of NCAA Division I football competition.

 The Big 12 is one of the Power Four conferences, the four highest-earning and most historically successful FBS football conferences.
 Power Four conferences are guaranteed at least one bid to a New Year's Six bowl game and have been granted exemptions from certain NCAA rules.

 The Big 12 is a 501(c)(3) nonprofit organization.
 Brett Yormark became the commissioner on August 1, 2022.

 The Big 12 was founded in February 1994.
 All eight members of the former Big Eight Conference joined with half the members of the former Southwest Conference (Baylor, Texas, Texas A&M, and Texas Tech) to form the conference, with play beginning in 1996.

 In 2011, Colorado and Nebraska left the conference to join the Pac-12 and Big Ten, respectively.
 One year later, Missouri and Texas A&M departed for the Southeastern Conference, and TCU and West Virginia joined.
+These changes are known as the 2010–2013 Big 12 Conference realignment.

 BYU, Cincinnati, Houston, and UCF joined the conference for the 2023–2024 season.
 The next season Arizona, Arizona State, and Utah joined the conference, Colorado rejoined, and Texas and Oklahoma left as part of a more extensive NCAA conference realignment.